kovidgoyal/rapydscript-ng/README.md

 1. Add a builtin list type that functions like Python's list type, except that it create JavaScript Array object.
 You can pass any iterable to list and use it in isinstance() just as you would in python.
+Furthermore, all arrays/lists in RapydScript gehave just like pythons lists, with all the same methods and properties.
+This applies both to list literals as well as the return value of the ``list()`` function.

 1. Support set literals